 Stages 4 and 5 of the assessment attempted to estimate the total number of seabirds caught per year in ICCAT longline fisheries.
 Bycatch rates from individual studies were mapped on to the ICCAT area by 5 degree grid square, given knowledge of the spatial distribution of each fishery.
 Where bycatch rates were unavailable for particular grid squares and fisheries, values were substituted from the nearest and most appropriate cells.
 These rates were multiplied by the reported effort to produce bycatch estimates for each grid square, which were then summed across the entire ICCAT area.
 Stage 6 developed population models for 4 populations for which detailed demographic and distribution data existed, seeking to identify impacts of ICCAT longline fisheries on these populations.
-Although the models did not fit every aspect of the observed data well, given the inadequacy of data currently available on bycatch rates, they nevertheless clearly demonstrated the major impacts of fishing (for all gear-types) and highlighted the unsustainability of current bycatch levels (Tuck et al. in press).
+Although the models did not fit every aspect of the observed data well, given the inadequacy of data currently available on bycatch rates, they nevertheless clearly demonstrated the major impacts of fishing (for all geartypes) and highlighted the unsustainability of current bycatch levels [12].

-New Zealand Ministry of Fisheries (MFish) (Sharp, Waugh & Walker.
-2009, Waugh et al 2009)
+New Zealand Ministry of Fisheries (MFish) [14,24]